 - Next is, you need to copy or transfer the image file in the Public Sub-Folder of your Dropbox Folder (My Dropbox > Public).
 It would take some time (usually less than a minute, depending on the file size) before the image gets uploaded.

 - Paste the copied link in the "insert image URL" of the edit signature portion of your email settings (assuming you are using Google).

 - Click OK, and then you're done!
 Now your emails will have your awesome photo signature!

-Unfortunately, based on the announcement made by Dropbox, we only have March 15, 2017 to enjoy this unique feature.
-They will be ending support by then, and all public folder will become private.
-All public links will also be deactivated.
-Hence, you will no longer be able to attach e-signatures after that date.
+As of March 15, 2017 Dropbox no longer supports this unique feature.
+All public links have been deactivated.
+Hence, you can no longer attach e-signatures.
 You may use other image hosting sites to maintain having photo signatures in your email.

 How to Embed Photos in Websites and Blogs

 Actually, the procedures above are quite similar when it comes to embedding photos in websites and blogs using Dropbox.
 You will just need the image URL of your photo to do the trick.
 Check out the photo below for the 3-easy steps!

 I hope you find this article extremely helpful!
 If you have questions, comments or suggestions, you may comment them below, and I'll be glad to help you out!

 © 2012 Renz Kristofer Cheng